 Introduction

-Methylphenidate (MP) prescription rates have been continuously rising in the past decade, reaching about 7.5% of children and adolescents in Israel in 2017,1 and stimulant prescription including MP in the United States reaching 5% in school age children and 2.5-4% in adults.2 Moreover, medication abuse (without prescription) is estimated in different studies at 5% to 10% of US high school students and 5% to 35% of US college students.3 Current knowledge of the adverse effects of the medication on the musculoskeletal system includes suppression of growth in children and osteopenia.4 Both can be partially explained by the MP side effects such as anorexia and loss of appetite, but a growing body of basic and animal research indicate a direct effect of MP on osteoclasts and leptin metabolism, leading to increased bone resorption.5–7 Reduced bone density is a significant risk factor for bone fractures, both as a result of acute trauma, as well as from stress fractures.
-The scope of the problem may be significant, taking into account the previously mentioned staggering prevalence of the medication use.
+Methylphenidate (MP) prescription rates have been continuously rising in the past decade, reaching about 7.5% of children and adolescents in Israel in 2017,1 and the prescription of stimulants, including MP, reached 5% of school-age children and 2.5% to 4% of adults in the United States.2 Moreover, medication abuse (without prescription) is estimated in different studies at 5% to 10% of U.S. high school students and 5% to 35% of U.S. college students.3 Currently-known adverse effects of the medication on the musculoskeletal system include suppression of growth in children and osteopenia.4 Both can be partially explained by the side effects of MP, such as anorexia and loss of appetite, but a growing body of basic and animal research indicate a direct effect of MP on osteoclasts and leptin metabolism, leading to increased bone resorption.5–7 Reduced bone density is a significant risk factor for both bone fractures as a result of acute trauma and stress fractures.
+The scope of the problem may be significant, considering the previously mentioned staggering prevalence of the medication use.

-The incidence of traumatic fractures (TF) has been found to be higher in children diagnosed with ADHD compared to children without the disorder.8,9 However, receiving any type of treatment for ADHD (MP as well as non-stimulant medication and non-pharmacological methods) was in fact associated with a lower risk for traumatic fractures.
-It was hypothesized that fractures in children with ADHD are more common due to symptoms of the disorder – such as impulsive and restless behavior; treatment of these symptoms lowers this risk.10
+The incidence of traumatic fractures (TF) has been found to be higher in children diagnosed with ADHD than in children without the disorder.8,9 However, receiving any type of treatment for ADHD (MP as well as non-stimulant medication and non-pharmacological methods) was in fact associated with a lower risk for traumatic fractures.
+It was hypothesized that fractures in children with ADHD are more common due to symptoms of the disorder, such as impulsive and restless behavior.
+Treatment of these symptoms lowers this risk.10

 In contrast, stress fractures (SF) develop due to repetitive loading of the bone, leading to micro-fractures over time in stressed areas of the bone.
-These types of fractures have a unique clinical presentation and course, and are known to be slow to heal.11,12 Risk factors include repetitive activities which predispose runners to stress fractures of the tibia and other weight-bearing bones, and athletes in sports with repetitive throwing motions to humeral fractures.
+These types of fractures have a unique clinical presentation and course, and are known to be slow to heal.11,12 Risk factors include repetitive activities — for example, runners are predisposed to stress fractures of the tibia and other weight-bearing bones, and athletes of sports involving repetitive throwing motions are predisposed to humeral fractures.
 Sudden increases in activity in non-athletes may also be a trigger.13 Nutritional factors include anemia,14 vitamin D and calcium deficiencies,15 as well as disordered eating and reduced caloric intake common in some athletes such as gymnasts.16 Demographic risk factors include female sex, older age, low weight and/or low BMI, non-African-American ethnicity, and as mentioned earlier, decreased bone density.17,18

-A previous case-control study by the authors (in press, accepted for publication) comparing MP exposure in combat soldiers with a bone scan diagnosis of stress fractures and soldiers with no known stress fractures, showed that previous use of MP was associated with a significantly higher odds ratio for stress fractures (OR=1.15; 95% CI: 1.07-1.24).
+A previous case-control study by the authors (in press, accepted for publication) comparing MP exposure in combat soldiers who had a bone-scan diagnosis of stress fractures and soldiers who had no known stress fractures showed that previous use of MP was associated with a significantly higher odds ratio for stress fractures (OR=1.15; 95% CI: 1.07-1.24).
 The present study was conducted in an effort to validate the findings of the previous study using an alternative study design and a larger sample (100,000) from the same study population of combat soldiers.

 Materials and Methods